-If there’s one dish that always gets finished at our holiday meals, it’s the Corn Pudding.
+If there’s one dish that always gets finished at our holiday meals, it’s the Corn Pudding Casserole.
 Everyone loves it!
-It’s creamy, rich, sweet and the perfect side dish to serve at family gatherings.
+It’s sweet, buttery and the perfect side dish to serve at family gatherings.
 It also goes great with dinners like enchiladas, tacos or a bowl of your favorite soup.

 What is Corn Pudding?

 Corn pudding is more creamy and moist than traditional cornbread.
 Many corn pudding recipes incorporate eggs and/or milk into the dish, but our family recipe doesn’t include either.
 If you add eggs, the dish becomes taller and more fluffy after it’s baked.
 Without eggs, the dish is creamy, rich and more pudding-like.

 There are SO many variations to this traditional Southern side dish.
 I’ve seen corn pudding casseroles with eggs, more or less sugar, salt, cheddar cheese and even green chiles and jalapeños.
 However, today I’m sharing with you the recipe that’s been in our family for years and it uses just six basic ingredients.